Beringer Tame Blog

 Countless organisations that did not adapt swiftly enough fell, whilst many that pivoted quickly by shifting their working patterns and modifying their business models not only stayed afloat, but reached new heights of success.

 2021 will bring its own challenges too, however the record growth experienced by online retail in the past year will keep it at the forefront of economic growth as the population continues to shop online.

-Flexible working will continue to be a major draw for employees as they search for more balance in their lives and ecommerce and digital skills will be in high demand as employers build digital-first business strategy.
+Flexible working will continue to be a major draw for employees as they search for more balance in their lives and ecommerce and digital skills will be in high demand as employers build a digital-first business strategy.

 The UK economy shrank by a record 9.9% in 2020 (more than twice as much as the previous largest annual fall on record).

-During the first two months of lockdown UK GDP fell by 24% (April vs February 2020); this was followed by a short term recovery as the economy opened up during the spring and summer and then further shrinkage later in the year as restrictions returned.
+During the first two months of lockdown, UK GDP fell by 24% (April vs February 2020); this was followed by a short term recovery as the economy opened up during the spring and summer and then further shrinkage later in the year as restrictions returned.

 However, it is expected that the economy will avoid a double-dip recession after economic growth of 1.2% in December.